StartTheShift/thunderdome/README.md

 ===========

 A [Vagrant](http://www.vagrantup.com/) virtual environment is provided with the thunderdome repository.
+This will setup a Titan/Rexster server in a virtual environment and provides an easy way to get up and running with thunderdome.
 To get the virtual environment up and running simply do the following:

 ```shell
 $ cd path/to/thunderdome